TUM-NLPLab-2022/PARL-A-Dialog-System-Framework-with-Prompts-as-Actions-for-Reinforcement-Learning/README.md

-# Dialog Generation with a Dynamic Human Preference Predictor
+# PARL: A Dialog System Framework with Prompts as Actions for Reinforcement Learning